szabokende/password_manager/README.md

-You can check the running project on the following link: lazyhome.dk.
-Or you can run the project on Android or IOS with Android studio after you downloded the flutter sdk and framework.
+You can explore the running project at the following link: lazyhome.dk.
+Alternatively, you can run the project on Android or iOS using Android Studio, after downloading the Flutter SDK and framework.

 ## How to use

-You can store password locally on the phone and you can sync the password with another device and you can get a strong password suggestion.
+-You can store passwords locally on your phone, sync passwords with another device, and receive strong password suggestions.

-- To store a password just type in the password and the website where the password belongs in the 'password' and 'website' textfield.
+-To store a password, simply enter the password and the corresponding website in the 'password' and 'website' text fields.

-- To sync the passwords with another device you need to upload the local passwords to the cloud by clicking on the 'upload local passwords to cloud' button.
-After that you need to type in on the new device the 'location' and the 'encryption key' from the old device.
-Finally just press the 'sync with the cloud' button.
+-To sync passwords with another device, first upload your local passwords to the cloud by clicking the 'upload local passwords to cloud' button.
+Next, on     the new device, enter the 'location' and 'encryption key' from the old device.
+Finally, press the 'sync with the cloud' button.

-- To get a strong password suggestion just press the 'suggest a strong password' button.
+-To receive a strong password suggestion, just press the 'suggest a strong password' button.

-- To check the local password just press the 'show local passwords' button.
+-To view your local passwords, press the 'show local passwords' button.

 ## Screenshots